swiftlang/swift-evolution/proposals/0410-atomics.md

 For example, the second word can be used to augment atomic values with a version counter (sometimes called a "stamp" or a "tag"), which can help resolve the ABA problem by allowing code to reliably verify if a value remained unchanged between two successive loads.

-Note that not all CPUs support double-wide atomic operations and for that reason this type is not always available.
+Note that not all CPUs support double-word atomic operations and for that reason this type's conformance to `AtomicValue` is not always available.
 Platforms that do not have this support must not make the conformance to `AtomicValue` available on `WordPair` for use.
 Perhaps a future direction for this is something akin to `#if hasDoubleWideAtomics` to conditionally compile against whether this conformance type is available (or perhaps some `#if hasConformance(WordPair: AtomicValue)`).

 ### The Atomic type

-So far, we've introduced memory orderings, giving us control of memory access around atomic operations; the atomic protocol hierarchy, which give us the initial list of standard types that can be as atomic values; and the `WordPair` type, providing an abstraction over a platform's double word type.
+So far, we've introduced memory orderings, giving us control of memory access around atomic operations; the atomic protocol hierarchy, which give us the initial list of standard types that can be as atomic values; and the `WordPair` type, providing an abstraction over a platform's double-word type.
 However, we haven't yet introduced a way to actually _use_ atomics.
 Here we introduce the single Atomic type that exposes atomic operations for us:

 ```swift
 /// An atomic value.